Quetzaly88/Surfing-and-Wellness/README.md

 Imagery

 I have used pictures from Pixels and one personal.
 All the pictures have been resized and converted to "webp".
-I chose those images with thought on the contente, the colors and the emotions I wish to bring to the users.
+I chose those images with thought on the content, the colors and the emotions I wish to bring to the users.

 Wireframes